JonSmith2017/NoteApue/README.md

 # NoteApue
-All the programs executed while reading this book.
+All the programs met while reading this book.